jumper2210/fitapka/README.md

 # fitapka

 ## Info
 This will be my in-store.
-Everyone after logging in will be able to buy the chosen diet.(In progress...)
+Everyone after logging in will be able to buy the chosen diet.

 ## Technologies